elementalsecurity/sec-arch/docs/case-studies/CapitalOneS3.md

-# Capital One Case
+# Case Study: Capital One

-S3 breach analysis.
+SSRF to S3 exfiltration.